Turtle233/2025-intern-records/README.md

 ### Wind-Barb Image Alignment

 **Solution:** Avoided forced scaling; centered images within each grid cell to maintain clarity and prevent distortion.

 ---

+## Limitations & Future Improvements

+The wind-flag drawing module (wind_graphs) is functional but not yet fully structured.
+The current implementation still relies on multiple level-specific functions with duplicated drawing logic, and the overall process has not been refactored into a unified or data-driven workflow.
+In future updates, the rendering pipeline can be redesigned to improve code reuse, reduce duplication

+---